BuggerBag/python3_Keylogger/README.md

 2021-04-10 16:46:49,298: Key.backspace
 2021-04-10 16:46:50,346: Key.shift_r
 ```
-### this keylogger can be used on windows/linux/Mac
+#### this keylogger can be used on windows/linux/Mac
+#### you can Hide this code on .jpg/.png/.pdf with "steganography" then send to the victims